OceanDynamicsUConn/GroupManual/README.md

    (This applies even if the student wants to pursue a career in industry or government or the third sector.)
 The PI also works with students from other groups, serving as their associate advisor.
    For Cesar, mentoring is one of the satisfying fun parts of his job.
+He dedicates a lot of time to his students, but also expects a lot from them.

 4. **Serve the department**:
    As a UConn faculty, the PI is expected to serve the department.
 This includes